Morshedul530/Morshedul530/README.md

 ![Profile views](https://gpvc.arturio.dev/Morshedul503)

-<!DOCTYPE html>
 <html>
 <head>
 <style>
-h1 {text-align: justify;}
+<p> {text-align: justify;}
 </style>
 </head>
 <body>

-<h1>I have completed my B.Sc. in CSE from the Department of Computer Science and Engineering of Daffodil International University, Dhaka, Bangladesh.
+<p>>I have completed my B.Sc. in CSE from the Department of Computer Science and Engineering of Daffodil International University, Dhaka, Bangladesh.
 I have good experience dealing with manual software testing and five companies' IT and various departments that I have good knowledge of overall.
 I am determined to develop myself as a skilled SQA expert.
 I have experience in startup and mature ventures in the durable part of the online market and Software company with 2.5+ years of experience in different leadership roles in Operations, Content, IT & many more.
-I have skills in BPO Analysis, Product Management, Logistics, and Vendor management </h1>
+I have skills in BPO Analysis, Product Management, Logistics, and Vendor management </p>

 </body>
 </html>